lconde-ucl/DGE2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This comment contains a description of changes (with reason).
 - [ ] If you've fixed a bug or added code that should be tested, add tests!
-- [ ] If you've added a new tool - have you followed the pipeline conventions in the [contribution docs](https://github.com/nf-core/dge/tree/master/.github/CONTRIBUTING.md)
+- [ ] If you've added a new tool - have you followed the pipeline conventions in the [contribution docs](https://github.com/lconde-ucl/DGE2/tree/master/.github/CONTRIBUTING.md)
-- [ ] If necessary, also make a PR on the nf-core/dge _branch_ on the [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repository.
 - [ ] Make sure your code lints (`nf-core lint`).
 - [ ] Ensure the test suite passes (`nextflow run . -profile test,docker --outdir <OUTDIR>`).
 - [ ] Check for unexpected warnings in debug mode (`nextflow run . -profile debug,test,docker --outdir <OUTDIR>`).